-Introduction to Engineering develops a foundation of engineering principles to apply the problem-solving skills necessary to become an analytical, detail-oriented and creative engineer.
-This course begins with a survey of engineering career topics.
-Students then move on to study basic scientific concepts and laws that engineers encounter on the job.
-Additionally, the course explores how engineers apply physical and chemical laws/principles in combination with mathematics to design, test and supervise the production of parts, products and services that people use every day.
+Engineering Foundations develops a baseline of engineering principles applicable to the problem-solving skills necessary to become an analytical, detail-oriented and creative engineer.
+This course covers a survey of engineering career topics and the basic scientific concepts and laws that engineers encounter on the job.
+The course explores how engineers apply physical and chemical laws/principles in combination with mathematics to design, test and supervise the production of parts, products and services that people use every day.
 Engineering principles of analysis, experimentation and design are applied to a real problem from initial concept to final specifications.
 The project results are evaluated in terms of technical and economic feasibility and social significance.
 3-0-3

 This course is designed around the fundamental understanding of the mechanical, logical and programming systems that make up robots and the development of workplace competencies.
 The cornerstone of the class involves solving engineering design problems.
 Students assume the role of project manager/problem solver as they build, program and debug agile robots in remote control and autonomous modes.
 Arduino microprocessors are used to develop independent embedded system devices.
 3-0-3

 This course provides an introduction to the ideas and applications of calculus.
 The major topics studied are limits and continuity; differentiation; applications of differentiation; and integration.
 Prerequisite: "C" or better in MATH140 or MATH155, appropriate placement score, appropriate high school records or permission of the faculty.
 4-0-4 Honors Option Available This course provides an introduction to the ideas and applications of calculus.
 The major topics studied are limits and continuity; differentiation; applications of differentiation; and integration.
 As an honors course, students will apply the concepts of differentiation to a global issue or concern.
 (4-0-4)